tyche-pbt/tyche-extension/README.md

 [Bolero](https://docs.rs/bolero/latest/bolero/) and more.
 It is implemented as an extension for [Visual Studio Code](https://code.visualstudio.com/).

-The Tyche extension is currently in early alpha; we have a prototype implementation, appearing as a [demo](https://programs.sigchi.org/uist/2023/program/session/128188) at UIST 2023.
+The Tyche extension is currently in early alpha; we presented a prototype implementation, as a [demo](https://programs.sigchi.org/uist/2023/program/session/128188) at UIST 2023.

 ## Motivation